In Montgomery’s long neglected east county, a new map stirs hope for stronger representation

 A gamble for change

-But Barrie isn’t the only one making the pitch that she knows the side of east county that has been left out.
+But Barrie is not the only one making the pitch that she knows the side of east county that has been left out.

-So far, there’s Koroma; Jeremiah Pope, a Hillandale resident who works for Maryland Del.
+So far, there is Koroma; Jeremiah Pope, a Hillandale resident who works for Maryland Del.
 Charlotte Crutchfield; William Montier, a Silver Spring resident working for the U.S. Securities and Exchange Commission; and Brian Anleu, a former staffer of Hucker and now planning board official.

 At 31, Anleu can still remember the sound of cars speeding by him as he walked bracingly down a sidewalk-less New Hampshire Ave to visit friends in White Oak.
 Anleu, the son of Central American immigrants who settled down in east county in the 1990s, now has children of his own, including an 11-year-old at Burtonsville Elementary School where students are all still driven to campus.
 As it was for him, the roads are too dangerous to walk on.